 Lacking the backing of a Silicon Valley incubator?
 And any cooking expertise.
 At all?
 Not a problem.
 Just raise $55,000 on Kickstarter for your potato salad startup.
 This guy’s my hero.

 sh*t!
 Mark Burnett’s unavailable to produce your next television project?
 Maybe, just maybe, you can get that show starring the obnoxious talking citrus fruit off the ground your dang self…

-I‘m not saying all this stuff makes the world a better place (even though everything I just mentioned obviously does).
+I‘m not saying all this stuff makes the world a better place (even though everything I just mentioned does).
 I’m just saying, even though some doors are closing on salaried work, other doors are flinging wide open for all the creative entrepreneurs among us.

 I happen to think all of us have at least a little entrepreneur in us.
 I know everyone can create.
 And technology is breaking down barriers to business all over the place.

-Presumably, there are many, many other ways to make money and make a difference in this crazy new world that don’t involve websites and food products.
+Presumably, there are many, many other ways to make money and make a difference in this crazy new world that doesn’t involve websites and food products.
 I’m just scratching the surface of what can happen when people’s creativity is amplified by the tools of technology.

 Hmmm… Can I interrupt for a sec, Mister Crispy?
 This is all fine and dandy for those Enterprising Ediths who have the creative elbow grease to polish a unicorn poop.
 Gross!